Topzle Topzle

 The Night Manager (British TV series)

 The Night Manager is a British spy thriller television serial based on the 1993 novel by John le Carré and adapted by David Farr.
 The six-part first series, directed by Susanne Bier and starring Tom Hiddleston, Hugh Laurie, Olivia Colman, Tom Hollander, David Harewood and Elizabeth Debicki, began broadcasting on BBC One on 21 February 2016.
-It has been sold internationally by IMG (now Fifth Season) to over 180 countries.
 The Night Manager was nominated for thirty-six awards and won eleven, including two Primetime Emmy Awards (for director Bier and music composer Victor Reyes) and three Golden Globe Awards (for Hiddleston, Colman, and Laurie).
-In April 2024, The Night Manager was renewed for a second and third series by BBC One and Amazon Prime Video, with Hiddleston and Colman reprising their roles (among others), and Georgi Banks-Davies directing.
-The second season is set to premiere on 1 January 2026.
-In 2023, an Indian adaptation was released, starring Anil Kapoor, Aditya Roy Kapur and Sobhita Dhulipala.
+In April 2024, The Night Manager was renewed for a second and third series by BBC One and Amazon Prime Video, with Hiddleston and Colman reprising their roles, and Georgi Banks-Davies directing.
+The second season premiered in the UK on 1 January 2026.
+In 2023, an Indian adaptation was released.

 Infobox